dataplat/dbatools/readme.md

 #### Servers with custom ports

-If you use non-default ports and SQL Browser is disabled, you can access servers using a semicolon (functionality we've added) or a comma (the way Microsoft does it).
+If you use non-default ports and SQL Browser is disabled, you can access servers using a colon (functionality we've added) or a comma (the way Microsoft does it).

 ```powershell
 -SqlInstance sql2017:55559